ASGuard-UCI/scapy-rtps-experimentation/README.md

 8. In `common.py`. update the value of `LISTENER_IP` to the IP address of the listener VM.
 This can be found by running `hostname -I` on the VM.

+9. A server that uses a tool such as `tcpdump` should be set up so that it can receive the traffic that is triggered by the amplification vulnerability.
+   Cloud computing platforms such as Amazon Web Services or Google Cloud Platform offer such servers.
+From this point forward, this server will be denoted as a **collector**.

+10. Obtain the **public** IP address of the collector and update the `COLLECTOR_IP` to this IP.
+By doing this, the amplified packets will be sent to the collector.

-9. To replicate the amplification vulnerability discussed by the TrendMicro researchers, run `python3 amplify.py` while having the listener node running.
+11. To replicate the amplification vulnerability discussed by the TrendMicro researchers, run `python3 amplify.py` while having the listener node running.
-   This should cause the listener node to start sending ACKNACK and HEARTBEAT packets to the IP address associated with the variable `HONEYPOT_IP` in `common.py`.
+    This should cause the listener node to start sending ACKNACK and HEARTBEAT packets to the collector.
+Make sure to have `tcpdump` running to capture the packets.

 ## Further Developments

 While this allows us to obtain the IP address of a ROS 2 node, we still need to to obtain information about its name and the topic(s) it publishes or is subscribed to.
-To do this, one of the possible methods we are looking into is to replicate the initial packet interaction between the talker and listener nodes.
-During this interaction, the nodes will send their names to each other.
+One of the possible ways to do this is to replicate the initial handshake process between the talker and listener nodes, using a Python `systemctl` service on the collector to send packets back to the listener.
+This way, we will be able to find out more about the ROS 2 system under investigation.

-Specifically, the honeypot should respond with an ACKNACK packet if it receives an ACKNACK packet from a ROS 2 node.
-The code for sending this packet is available in `acknack.py`.
-Similarly. it should respond with a HEARTBEAT packet if it receives a HEARTBEAT packet instead.
-The code for this packet can be found in `heartbeat.py`.
-Lastly, after this series of packets, the honeypot should send a packet containing its name, which would then cause the listener node to respond with a packet containing its name.
-The code for this can be found in `topic_data.py`.